WilliwadelmaWisky/uplib/README.md

 ```

 ### Origin Error
-Uses graphical methods to calculate the error at the origin.
-It is very useful for quickly testing if systematic error occurs in the measuring equipment.
+Uses graphical methods to calculate the error at the origin (x = 0).
+It is very useful for quickly testing if a systematic error occurs in the measuring equipment.

 **Assignemt:**
 Calculate an uncertainty of the origin of a function `f(x) = 2x`.